Richard Hy: Buffalo Public Schools allegations

+Dr. Charles R. Drew Science Magnet School, where an individual referenced by Hy in his allegations was accused of kidnapping a student.

 On April 26, 2025, on the Unsubscribe podcast, Hy alleged that the Buffalo Public Schools district had covered up and refused to work with law enforcement in cases of sexual assaults and abuse.
 He also stated that Buffalo Public Schools officials and attorneys had obstructed evidence and ignored subpoenas and court orders to cover up child abuse and sexual abuse within the district.
 This information was released in a YouTube video entitled "Your Kids Are In Danger - SVU Detective Exposes Buffalo School System", which had over 1 million views as of April 29, 2025.
 Hy stated that the Erie County District Attorney's office and his superiors were also frustrated, to which they replied with no comment on concerns about compromising ongoing investigations.

-After these allegations were made, Shane Cronin, a 30-year-old referenced by Hy, was charged with second-degree kidnapping, two counts of luring a child to commit a felony, three counts of endangering the welfare of a child, four counts of burglary, and five counts of assault causing injury on school ground, after being accused of kidnapping a student from Dr. Charles R. Drew Science Magnet School in February 2025.
+After these allegations were made, a 30-year-old referenced by Hy in his allegations was charged with second-degree kidnapping, two counts of luring a child to commit a felony, three counts of endangering the welfare of a child, four counts of burglary, and five counts of assault causing injury on school ground, after being accused of kidnapping a student from Dr. Charles R. Drew Science Magnet School in February 2025.

-In May 2025, Hy appeared on the Unsubscribe podcast again, and stated that an alleged student rape had been mishandled by multiple teachers.
+In May 2025, Hy appeared on the Unsubscribe podcast again, and stated that an alleged rape of a student had been improperly handled by multiple teachers.
+He further alleged on the Black Rifle Coffee Podcast that teachers and school aides used school bathrooms as "time-out" rooms for students, claiming that the lights would be turned off and an adult would put their foot against the door to prevent them from leaving.

-On May 24, 2025, on the Unsubscribe podcast, Hy made a threat to sue WGRZ for defamation, for falsely claiming that he was on the Brady List during coverage related to his allegations against Buffalo Public Schools.
-Unsubscribe host and fellow creator The Fat Electrician stated that he was helping Hy build a case for a lawsuit.
+In June 2025, the School Board selected Rupp Pfalzgraf LLC to conduct an independent investigation into Hy's allegations.
+66 individuals were interviewed as part of the investigation according to Rupp Pfalzgraf and the school district.
+A representative for Rupp Pfalzgraf stated that they did not have access to all related documents or individuals as they would have required the ability to issue subpoenas in order to obtain them.
+In February 2026, Rupp Pfalzgraff released their report, containing several redactions with purpose of maintaining student privacy.
+The report stated that while the investigators did not find evidence of coverups or obstruction, they did find "systemic challenges requiring attention, including communication protocols, evidence-preservation procedures, training, and coordination between schools and law enforcement and related entities."
+The report specifically found instances of bad communication and reporting in connection with evidence not received by Hy as part of a sexual assault case, a failure to enter a lockdown instead of a shelter-in-place procedure during the kidnapping incident, and lack of staff training after a teacher accidentally gave a student candy laced with THC.
+In spite of the lack of evidence of any coverups, a representative for Rupp Pfalzgraf stated "there is some validity to what [Hy] said."